A Grand, Gracious Beach Retreat at The Sanctuary at Kiawah

-Stepping from the lush, manicured grounds into The Sanctuary’s lobby feels like entering an immaculately preserved plantation home, all soaring ceilings, polished hardwoods and cozy sitting areas dressed in antique finery.
+Stepping from the lush, manicured grounds into The Sanctuary’s lobby feels like entering an immaculately preserved historic home, all soaring ceilings, polished hardwoods and cozy sitting areas dressed in antique finery.
 A vast wall of windows across the rear facade allows light to pour in and looks out to the Atlantic surf just beyond.
 Graceful, curving staircases at either end of the entry hall are flanked by handpainted murals that depict the island at different times of day.
 The sense of place is thorough and unmistakable.

 The hotel’s friendly, welcoming service starts at check-in and extends throughout every aspect of the stay.
 Without exception, each staff member we interacted with was courteous, attentive and helpful to kids and adults alike — hospitality at its finest.